Week 4: Genome Analytics

 1. Make a YML file in envs/ according to the conventions we’ve talked about that will create a conda environment with the latest versions of pycirclize and ipykernel installed.
 You may name it whatever is easy for you to remember.

-2. Use the conda env create -f envs/<your-env>.yml to actually create this environment.
+2. Use the conda env create -f envs/<name_of_yml_from_above>.yml to actually create this environment.

 3. In VSCode, use the command palette to create a new jupyter notebook.
 Go to the top right where it says Select Kernel and choose the Python Environments... option and find the conda environment you just created.
 This will enable you to utilize all of the software packages installed within that environment in this notebook.

-Generate a Circos plot of your new annotated genome using the GFF
+Generate a Circos plot of one of your new annotated genome using the GFF

 If you were in BF591, we discussed briefly the purpose and usage of Circos plots.
 If not, you may look here for a short discussion on these circular layout plots.
 While they can be difficult to interpret when overlaying quantitative data, we will be making a Circos plot of the genome and genome annotations generated by Prokka on your genome of choice.
 A Circos plot works well here because most bacterial genomes are circular and we are only using it to illustrate the structure of the genome and the organization of the genes.